Ervin Y. Galantay: Career

+Galantay graduated from the ETH Zürich in 1955 with a diploma in architecture.
+He continued his studies in the United States, earning a Master of City Design in Philadelphia in 1957.

+Galantay’s teaching career began in 1959 as a lecturer at Columbia University in New York.
+In 1961, he was appointed Assistant Professor at Harvard University, before returning to Columbia University in 1965 to serve as an Associate Professor.

-Professeur Ordinaire at the Swiss Federal Technical University EPFL.
-Dean of the Faculty; Director of the postgraduate Programs in Development Planning.
-Retired 1995.
+He later joined the École Polytechnique Fédérale de Lausanne (EPFL) as a Professeur Ordinaire (Full Professor).
+During his tenure at EPFL, Galantay served as the Dean of the Faculty and the Director of the postgraduate programs in Development Planning.
+He remained at the institution until his retirement in 1995.

 Military affairs

-E. Galantay was a runner with the Vannay Battalion of volunteers in December 1944.
-He is a Central Captain of the Knightly Order of Hungarian Warriors (Vitéz—valiant in English) and has been decorated with the golden medal of the Hungarian Institute of Military History.
+Galantay was a runner with the Vannay Battalion of volunteers in December 1944.
+He was a Central Captain of the Knightly Order of Hungarian Warriors (Vitéz—valiant in English) and has been decorated with the golden medal of the Hungarian Institute of Military History.
 He has lectured about urban warfare (Military Operations Urban Terrain – MOUT) at the U. S. Army General Staff School at Fort Leavenworth and numerous other venues: at the British Army's War studies department and at the Conflict Studies Research Centre, Sandhurst and Shrivenham, as well as to Swiss and Hungarian military audiences.

 Distinctions

 Member of the prize-winning teams in the international competitions for the city Halls of Toronto and Boston.
 Member of the Design team of the Venezuelan New Town of Ciudad Guayana, and of Owerri, Nigeria.
 Master Plan of the campus of Stony Brook University Campus: Design of the Library.
 Humanities Building at Stony Brook L.I., as well, with DPW associates. of the Fine Arts Center and of the Music and Theatre buildings of Stony Brook University.